aulezko/HumanpDC/README.md

 **<u>Age- and tissue-dependent diversity of human plasmacytoid dendritic cells uncovers a cycling subset dominant in early life and cancer<u>**, by *Alina Ulezko Antonova et al.* (Immunity, 2026).

 ## Overview
 This codebase provides the analytical pipeline used to process, integrate, and visualize single-cell transcriptomic data for human and mouse plasmacytoid dendritic cells (pDCs).

+I have uploaded these codes hoping they will be helpful for users to reproduce the data presented here and use them for their own research and learning.
+I personally benefited significantly from public code when learning to analyze single-cell data, and I hope this repository proves useful to you.

+*Note: Code not available in this repository follows standard pipelines as outlined in the methods section of the publication.*

 ## Repository Contents